ericvicenti/leak/README.md

 # Commands

+Leak has 3 main actions: Start, Commit, and Release.

+Release and commit can be combined because a commit always happens on a succesful release.
+Start must be used independently.

+Leak will run 'Commit' (`-C`) by default if nothing is provided.

 ## -S --start [branch]

+> Start working on a new or existing branch

+### Exact Behavior

 * tries to checkout $branch. if it already exists and is checked out:
   * run `git pull origin $branch`